A tomato-hating politician from Rockland set off the Maine clam chowder war of 1939 when he drafted a bill to criminalize clam chowder with tomato.

 Tully’s Manhattan Clam Chowder didn’t stand a chance.
 The judges voted unanimously for its New England rival.

 “Maine Chowder Wins Over Tomato-Type” read the Lewiston Sun Journal headline.
 “Rep. Sleeper’s Campaign for “Unpolluted” Dish Is Successful.

-Sleeper was triumphant.
-"If a clam could vote, I would be elected President," he crowed.
+Sleeper waxed triumphant.
+“If a clam could vote, I would be elected President,” he crowed.

-Cleveland Sleeper went on to somewhat greater political heights.
-He served in the Coast Guard Auxiliary during World War II and was elected to the Maine state Senate in 1945.
+Cleveland Sleeper then went on to somewhat greater political heights.
+He served in the Coast Guard Auxiliary during World War II and subsequently won election to the Maine state Senate in 1945.
 He and his wife, Doris Bradlee Sleeper, had two daughters and three sons.
 A Rotarian, he ran a fuel-oil business for many years.

-In April 1956, he wrote a letter to the editor of the Rotarian in April 1956 praising the magazine.
+In April 1956, he wrote a letter to the editor of the Rotarian praising the magazine.